Skip to main content

 Common Scenarios Requiring Notice in Thai Law

-- Debt Collection Creditors must issue notice under Section 218 of the CCC, allowing debtors a chance to fulfill obligations before initiating recovery actions.
+3. Debt Collection Creditors must issue notice under Section 218 of the CCC, allowing debtors a chance to fulfill obligations before initiating recovery actions.
+This is why a demand letter in Bangkok is typically the first step in any debt collection process.

 Consequences of Failing to Issue Proper Notice